Yucheng County: Economy

 There are more than 500 agricultural and sideline products processing enterprises in Yucheng County.
 Among them, Cody Group is a national agricultural industrialization leading enterprise, with 50,000 tons of canned food, 50,000 tons of instant noodles, 50,000 tons of frozen food, and 100,000 tons of fresh milk.
 The advantages of rich by-product resources.

 In 2010, Yucheng County was identified as a county labor station in the province.
 The construction and improvement of rural circulation channels has been effectively implemented, effectively solving the problem of farmers being difficult to sell.
 In the past five years, 524 farmer shops have been reconstructed, covering more than 80% of the county's administrative villages.
 The sales volume of home appliances to the countryside in 2010 was 150,000 units (pieces), which was 11 times that of the year when the home appliances went to the countryside in 2008.
 Using information technology to promote sales of agricultural products, online sales in 2010 were nearly 800 million yuan, 37 times that of the launch of the online matchmaking conference in 2006.
 In 2010, the total retail sales of consumer goods reached 3.38 billion yuan, twice that of 2005.
 The average annual growth rate is 17.3%.

 Population

 In the fifth population census in 2000, the total population of Yucheng County was 1,102,261.

 By the end of 2014, there were 355,000 households in Yucheng County, with a total registered population of 1,183,800 and a permanent resident population of 888,500, of which the urban population was 286,500.

 Climate

 Yucheng County is located in the middle latitude and belongs to the semi-humid semi-arid continental monsoon climate in the eastern warm temperate zone with four distinct seasons.
 The climate change is remarkable, the spring is warm and windy, the summer is hot and rainy, the autumn is cool and warm, and the winter is cold and dry.
-The annual average wind speed is 3.1 m/s, the annual average temperature is 14.1 °C, and the average annual precipitation is 726.5mm.
+The annual average wind speed is 3.1 m/s, the annual average temperature is 14.1 °C, and the average annual precipitation is 726.5 mm.